Leaderboard

 4 points

-I want to thank the academy, my agent, my family and the rest of the cast for all of their love and support even when I didn't think I could make a forum topic, and I want to thank my mom for taking me to all of those forum topic making classes when I was a kid.
+42. I want to thank the academy, my agent, my family and the rest of the cast for all of their love and support even when I didn't think I could make a forum topic, and I want to thank my mom for taking me to all of those forum topic making classes when I was a kid.
 This is for you guys!!!!!!
 Had a nice afternoon for soccer today, sunny and about 65-68 with clouds over the mountains.
 I heard the teams on the field next to us call for a water break.
 LOL!
-What the hell are they going to do when it gets 80+ this summer?!3 points
+What the hell are they going to do when it gets 80+ this summer?!

-Yeah, 1992-93 was a really nice winter for most of the region and amazing for the Central WV.
+44. Yeah, 1992-93 was a really nice winter for most of the region and amazing for the Central WV.
 You guys really killed it in early to mid January while the gorge overpowered the PDX metro.
 We cleaned up a bit in December and had a few sloppy inches in late January.
 And then the February 18-19 storm was amazing for the whole Eugene to Portland corridor, stopping just to the north of here around Woodland.
 Actually that might have been the last storm that dropped 6"+ for the entire EUG to VUO region.
-February 2014 kind of managed it as well but that was spaced out between a couple events.3 points
+February 2014 kind of managed it as well but that was spaced out between a couple events.

 This leaderboard is set to Vancouver/GMT-07:00